jeisen0105/Cyclistic/README.md

 * Casual riders peak heavily on weekends (Sat/Sun), while member ridership is highest and consistent Monday-Thursday, indicating a commuter pattern for annual members.

-### Analyzing Monthly Usage Trends by User Type
+### Analyzing Monthly Usage Trends by Rider Type

-To further explore rider behavior, a summary was created to analyze monthly trends in ride duration and count.
-The data was grouped by member type and month to calculate the total number of rides and the average ride length.
-This summary was then saved to a CSV file named ride_duration_and_count_by_month.csv
+A summary was created to analyze monthly trends in ride duration and count, grouped by member type and month.
+This summary was saved to ride_duration_and_count_by_month.csv.

 ```r
 ride_duration_and_count_by_month <- combined_data %>%